Erindale/ETK-docs/ref_manual/nodes/masks/selection_cylinder.rst

 |BOOLEAN_FIELD| Outside
    Boolean mask of points outside the cylinder.

+.. index:: Signed Distance Function; Selection Cylinder

 |FLOAT_FIELD| SDF
-   A signed distance function of the nearness of points to the cylinder's boundaries.
+   A signed distance function that yields increasing values further from the cylinder boundary.

 |GEOMETRY| Preview
    The geometry of the cylinder that can be joined to the **Group